AndreiZ77/BFG_SE_tests/README.md

-# Auto tests for the BFG test site
+# Auto tests for the BFG company test site
 (http://autotest-b8ns9mw7.bfg-soft.ru/)

 First of all, you need to install: